Ocean, Bay or Both! Delaware’s Best Beaches for Fun in the Sun

 Just South of the Delaware Border

-Leave Delaware’s Fenwick Island and you’ll arrive in the Ocean City, Maryland, one of the east coast’s most popular beach destinations.
-It’s got all the razzmatazz you might be looking for in a seaside resort area – a bustling boardwalk, miles of sand for sunbathing and guarded swimming areas plus a vibrant nightlife scene.
+Leave Delaware’s Fenwick Island and you’ll arrive in Ocean City, Maryland, one of the East Coast’s most popular beach destinations.
+It has all the razzmatazz you might be looking for in a seaside resort area – a bustling boardwalk, miles of sand for sunbathing and guarded swimming areas, and a vibrant nightlife scene.

 Leave a Reply